A groom-to-be pilot, daughter of Indian immigrants and figure skating champions are among DC air collision victims

 A married pair of skating champions, two young skaters and two of their parents were among those killed in the plane crash, the Skating Club of Boston said Thursday.

-Evgenia Shishkova and Vadim Naumov were the 1994 world figure skating champions in pairs.
+Evgenia Shishkova and Vadim Naumov, the 1994 world figure skating champions in pairs, lost their lives in the crash.
 They represented Russia but moved to the US, where they launched successful coaching careers.
-Their son, Maxim Naumov, just won fourth place at the US men’s figure skating championships last weekend.
+They are survived by their son, Maxim Naumov, who just won fourth place at the US men’s figure skating championships last weekend.

 Skater Jinna Han and her mother, Jin Han, were also killed, along with skater Spencer Lane and his mother, Christine Lane, the Skating Club of Boston said.